Garden BirdWatchers, by Paul Stancliffe / BTO

 Decide what part of your garden will be your ‘recording area’; all your lists should be from this area.
 For most people this will be their whole garden, but if you have a large garden, or it is not all visible from the house, it should be an area you can easily see.

-You will be asked to answer some simple questions about your garden when you first register for the survey.
+You will be asked to answer some simple questions about your garden when you register for the survey.

 When to record